Make Money Jobs & Careers

 • Time saved (no commute, etc.) (23%)

-The downsides of remote jobs don’t seem as big of a deal when you have flexibility.
-We all like to have freedom, so being able to choose when and where you work is huge.
-You just have to be more vigilant with distractions.
+Working remotely can work for most people, but it can take some adjustments.
+You have to be more vigilant with distractions and train yourself to be productive.
 Pet and family member interruptions are a real thing, so it’s essential to have a workspace where you can focus on your job responsibilities.

 About 90% of remote workers found a designated workspace to be important, according to a FinanceBuzz survey on the best remote work tools.
 What you designate as your workspace is up to you, but make sure it promotes productivity and limits distractions.